zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/14-computing/10-pi/10-pi-networking.md

 ## Networking with our Drone

-- Connect the Pi following the [Build Part 1 Checkpoint Instructions](https://docs.duckietown.org/daffy/opmanual_sky/opmanual_sky/out/build_part1_checkpoint.html) from the Operations Manual
+- Connect to the Pi following the [Build Part 1 Checkpoint Instructions](https://docs.duckietown.org/daffy/opmanual_sky/opmanual_sky/out/build_part1_checkpoint.html) from the Operations Manual
     - The text editor on this screen is Visual Studio Code (VSCode).
 This is a source editor that allows you to edit various files (like text and Markdown files).
 Use the editor to open and look at the files in the directory.
     - On the bottom of the screen is a terminal that runs in Bash.
 We will be learning about and directly utilizing this terminal in the next Unit.